mnelson4/printmyblog/readme.txt

 https://www.youtube.com/watch?v=puMi_CLxl3s&feature=youtu.be

-It works with hundreds of blog posts, with Gutenberg, and page builders.
+It works with hundreds of blog posts (or pages, but not other custom post types yet), with Gutenberg, and page builders.
 Only your posts’ content is printed, not your logo, site title, sidebar widgets, footer, etc. Just the stuff you care to read.

 = But You’re Destroying Trees! =